-Camping is an amazing way to spend time in Kauai and to really take in the beauty of the island.
+Camping in Kauai is an amazing way to spend time on the island and to really take in its beauty.
 In addition to seeing the best of Kauai, it’s also a great way to save money while visiting this island.
 But booking a campsite is not as easy as you may be anticipating.

 Content and photographs provided by Yana Kogan and Timon.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

 Even if you aren’t planning to bring your own gear for camping, don’t exclude camping as an option in Kauai.
 There are several places on the island to rent all the camping gear you’ll need.

 How to Buy Camping Gear in Kauai

 Another option to renting gear is to buy all the gear you need in Kauai.
 This is a good option since you can keep most of the items (but don’t fly with any fuel canisters).
 You can get an entire camping setup for a few hundred dollars (still probably cheaper than paying for a hotel in Kauai for a week).